Configuration guide

 .

-Appending the suffix to a table/view means that that new environment views will be created in the same schema as production but be differentiated by having their names end with __<env>
+This behavior can be changed to append a suffix at the end of a table/view name instead.
+Appending the suffix to a table/view name means that non-prod environment views will be created in the same schema as the prod

 .